 An Interview with OUR FOUNDER

 Cornelius is the Founder of Bodhimaya the award-winning mind and body retreat and one of the world's leading mind, meditation and Eastern philosophy experts.
 Cornelius has studied Eastern approaches to the mind for over 20 years and has a rarely seen grasp of the some of the more complex and misunderstood aspects of Eastern philosophy and meditation.

 Cornelius is known for his ability to therapeutically apply Eastern philosophy and teach its wisdom in a simple, grounded and approachable way.

 What does 'Bodhimaya' mean?

 Bodhimaya comes from two sanskrit words.
 'Bodhi' which means awakening and 'Maya' which means illusion.
 The aim of the Bodhimaya experience is to awaken people to a better way of living and being, and support them on their journey towards optimal health and happiness.

 What makes Bodhimaya different?

 Bodhimaya offers the highest level of expertise.
 There are a lot of experts out there, but finding authentic and effective nutrition and meditation is difficult.
-We deliver the most up-to-date nutritional science available together with genuine and authentic Eastern philosophy and meditation.
+We deliver the most up-to-date nutritional science together with genuine and authentic Eastern philosophy and meditation.

 Secondly, we genuinely care about people.
-Knowing how closely we work with our clients, people often ask how we keep our boundaries and ensure that we don't get emotionally involved with our work.
-The answer is, we don't keep our boundaries and we do get emotionally involved.
+Knowing how closely we work with our guests, people often ask how we keep our boundaries and ensure that we don't get emotionally involved with our work.
+The answer is that we do get emotionally involved.
 This is how we are able to deliver such a high standard of care.
 We are passionate and emotionally invested in our work and in the people that look to us to help them achieve their goals.